clintcarter1999/JokesAPI/JokesAPI/README.md

    This is a free installation - [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)
 - Get the latest code from my GitHub Repository and open that in Visual Studio 2019 Community Edition.

-  **Note**: I  Visual Studio's GitHub interface.
+  **Note**: I used Visual Studio's GitHub interface and GitBash CLI.
 It worked fairly well.

 - Next, you need to install several packages (for Entity Framework, Sqlite, Serilog, and Seq).

 	**I used the Visual Studio NuGet Package Manager to install:**